 Step 1: Create an Extension

-In the first step of using Foreign Data Wrapper to connect MySQL to PostgreSQL, the CREATE EXTENSION command is used to load a new extension to a current database, and there must not be an extension of the same name already loaded.
+In the first step of using Foreign Data Wrapper, the CREATE EXTENSION command is used to load a new extension to a current database, and there must not be an extension of the same name already loaded.

 It creates new SQL objects such as functions, data types, operators, and index support methods.
 The user who runs CREATE EXTENSION becomes the owner of the extension.